 A paper I ran into during my research by a Scottish math professor states it’s an irrational figure like pi.
 It cannot be resolved.
 It is infinite and will go on forever.
 This means the error will go on indefinitely, so when you make one, there will always be an error.

 In the ancient text you are told to make this thing right.
 What does this do?
 It creates frustration in the mind.
 I was serious about creating it, but when you take it seriously and know it’s not possible to do so accordingly, how do you resolve that?
-It’s like a koan.
-The question of the sound of one hand clapping.
+It’s like a koan—the question of the sound of one hand clapping.
 By nature, this is completely unanswerable.
 You can’t answer the question, but you can frustrate the intellect by asking it anyway.
 You can frustrate the intellect so much that it shuts down, and what happens?
 Mind, ego, and intellect all shut down and being begins to flood the system.

-The koan is a technology for shutting down that part of our system which prevents us from truth.
+The koan is a technology for shutting down that part of our system that prevents us from truth.
 There is no difference between a koan and this irresolvable requirement associated with [Sri Yantra’s] irrational figure.
-I realized the intention behind it is what’s powerful.
+I realized that the intention behind it is what’s powerful.
 The purpose for building it.
 I didn’t do it for fame or promoting our work.
 None of us did.
 I did it to experience life in the bindu.
 We charged it with our intention during the work.

 What’s your advice for those interested in creating a Sri Yantra?

 Three things.
 1) Be totally sincere and totally careful not to associate this with economic gain.
 I believe this is a big mistake.
 2) Use caution in your sources.
 Go to the oldest tradition you can find and study that.
-Forget about people like me or others who have done something similar and talk about it.
+Forget about people like me or others who have done something similar.
 Go as far back as you possibly can.
 That means old texts in translation, old images, all that.
 I think that is the safest way to become informed.
 3) If your intention is correct, and you are deeply committed and sincere in what you are doing, not for personal gain, the information and knowledge you need will want to find you.
 It comes to you.

 Do you miss living in the bindu?

 The experience was strong enough.
-It had enough wholeness in it that increased a longing.
-That’s the word.
-Longing.
+It had enough wholeness in it that it increased a longing.
+That’s the word—longing.
 I didn’t miss it but longed for it.
 That’s the best English word I can think of.
 Not for the pure abstraction of the absolute, but for the divine mother, or father, or whichever name you choose to use.
 This is something you can long for.
 You can’t long for the absolute.
 The experience of living in the bindu is so immense that you can’t go from there.
 You want more.
 But once you get to the infinite, there is no bigger.
 You just want more infinite.
 It created a taste for something I can’t let go of.
 It was a real mouthful and takes time to chew.